+(11) "Laborers, workers, mechanics and truck drivers" includes subjourneypersons and properly registered and indentured apprentices but excludes clerical, supervisory, and other personnel not performing manual labor.

+(13) "Minor subcontract" means a subcontract with an estimated cost that is less than \$2,000.00 and an estimated work duration of less than 3 days.

+(15) "Prevailing hours of labor" has the same meaning as in s.
+103.49 (1) (c), Stats..

+(16) (a) "Prevailing wage rate" has the same meaning as in ss.
+66.0903 (1) (g), 103.49 (1) (d), and 103.50 (1) (d), Stats.

+(b) In determining whether there is a majority of hours worked at a particular rate of pay, the department shall consider the sum of the hourly basic rate of pay plus corresponding hourly contributions rate.
+If there is a majority of hours worked at the rate that is that sum and there is more than one combination of hourly basic rates plus hourly contributions rates that equal that sum, the prevailing wage rate shall be the hourly basic rate of pay and corresponding hourly contributions rate with the most hours reported that resulted in that sum.

-- (11) "Laborers, workers, mechanics and truck drivers" includes subjourneypersons and properly registered and indentured apprentices but excludes clerical, supervisory, and other personnel not performing manual labor. - (13) "Minor subcontract" means a subcontract with an estimated cost that is less than \$2,000.00 and an estimated work duration of less than 3 days. - (15) "Prevailing hours of labor" has the same meaning as in s.
-103.49 (1) (c), Stats.. - (16) (a) "Prevailing wage rate" has the same meaning as in ss.
-66.0903 (1) (g), 103.49 (1) (d), and 103.50 (1) (d), Stats. - (b) In calculating the weighted average of the "highest-paid 51% of hours worked" in a trade or occupation, the department shall include all hours worked at the wage and corresponding fringe benefits that include the highest-paid 51% of hours worked - (16m) "Prevailing wage rate determination" includes the original determination and subsequent determinations modifying or otherwise changing the provisions of the original determination - (17) "Public works project" or "project" means erection, construction, remodeling, repairing, or demolition building or work under contract with a Wisconsin state agency or local governmental unit as defined in s.
-66.0903 (1) (d) or 103.49 (1) (f), Stats., including alterations, painting, and decorating and not including service and maintenance work, warranty work, and work under a supply and installation contract. - (17m) "Service and maintenance work" means work on facilities or equipment routinely performed to prevent breakdown or deterioration. - (18) (a) "Site of project" means the physical place or places where the construction called for in the contract will remain when work on it has been completed and other adjacent or nearby property used by a contractor or subcontractor in connection with the project. - (b) "Site of project" includes fabrication plants, mobile factories, batch plants, borrow pits, job headquarters, tool yards and similar facilities, when these facilities are substantially dedicated to the performance of the contract or project and are located in proximity to the actual construction location. - (c) "Site of project" does not include: - 1.
-A permanent home office, branch plant establishment, fabrication plant or tool yard whose location and continued operation is determined without regard to a particular contract or project. - 2.
-A fabrication plant, batch plant, borrow pit, job headquarters, tool yard or similar facility which is established by a supplier of materials before the opening of bids, whether or not the operations of the facility may be substantially dedicated to the performance of the contract for a period of time. - (19) "Subcontractor" means any subcontractor of a contractor and subcontractor of a subcontractor, regardless of tier of subcontractor.
+(c) In calculating the weighted average of the "highest-paid 51% of hours worked" in a trade or occupation, the department shall include all hours worked at the sum of the hourly basic rates of pay and corresponding hourly contributions rates that include the highest-paid 51% of hours worked.

+(16m) "Prevailing wage rate determination" includes the original determination and subsequent determinations modifying or otherwise changing the provisions of the original determination.

+(17) "Public works project" or "project" means erection, construction, remodeling, repairing, or demolition building or work under contract with a Wisconsin state agency or local governmental unit as defined in s.
+66.0903 (1) (d) or 103.49 (1) (f), Stats., including alterations, painting, and decorating and not including service and maintenance work, warranty work, and work under a supply and installation contract.

+(17m) "Service and maintenance work" means work on facilities or equipment routinely performed to prevent breakdown or deterioration.

+(18) (a) "Site of project" means the physical place or places where the construction called for in the contract will remain when work on it has been completed and other adjacent or nearby property used by a contractor or subcontractor in connection with the project.

+(b) "Site of project" includes fabrication plants, mobile factories, batch plants, borrow pits, job headquarters, tool yards and similar facilities, when these facilities are substantially dedicated to the performance of the contract or project and are located in proximity to the actual construction location.

+(c) "Site of project" does not include:

+1. A permanent home office, branch plant establishment, fabrication plant or tool yard whose location and continued operation is determined without regard to a particular contract or project.
+2. A fabrication plant, batch plant, borrow pit, job headquarters, tool yard or similar facility which is established by a supplier of materials before the opening of bids, whether or not the operations of the facility may be substantially dedicated to the performance of the contract for a period of time.

+(19) "Subcontractor" means any subcontractor of a contractor and subcontractor of a subcontractor, regardless of tier of subcontractor.